MattPereira/tabernacle-school/README.md

 ## **History**
 1. Version 1: ExpressJs, Bootstrap and Jinja Templating
 2. Version 2: Create React App, Strapi, and Material UI
-3. Version 3: NextJs and with strapi deployment moved from heroku to aws
+3. Version 3: NextJs and with strapi deployment moved from heroku to railway